Kaedaxe/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

 While the most successful goal value is less than $5000, there's a range of ~$5000-$25000 where the percentage of successful kickstarters remains roughly the same with a slight decline.
 More ambitious plays requiring larger budgets should aim to stay under this mark, as anything beyond $25000 only has an overall success rate of 40% in its small sample size.
+I can also note that not a single play-based kickstarter canceled before the funding deadline, and having no outlier in over 1000 campaigns is unusual.

 - What are some limitations of this dataset?